Space Ranger Processing

 3. Image (typically a .TIFF file) of the tissue section on the Visium slide

 Here we are showing an example script of how you would run spaceranger count.
-We also describe what each of the parameters are set, to help you understand how to run this command on your own data.
+We also describe what each of the parameters accept as input, to help you understand how to run this command on your own data.

 # Example script to run spaceranger count